-The default Frame Type is TYPE\II.
-If this does not match your IP network, change the Frame Type by clicking on the drop down box.
-The Frame Type choices are TYPE\II and SNAP.
+The default Frame Type is TYPE_II.
+If this does not match your IP network, select the Frame Type from the Frame Type list.
+The Frame Type choices are TYPE_II and SNAP.

-11 In the Ethernet group, enter the IP Address, Subnet Mask, and Gateway Address, unique to your IP LAN, in the corresponding fields.
+10. In the Ethernet group, enter the IP Address, Subnet Mask, and Gateway Address, unique to your IP LAN.